 The marriage is arranged mostly by the bride and groom's parents.
 It is a long and tiresome arrangement process.
 Before the wedding, the future groom must reside in the girl's residence for one year to show his worth and he is observed by the parents of the future bride.

-A typical wedding ceremony starts with wearing of traditional Higaonon wedding outfit.
+A typical wedding ceremony starts with wearing of traditional Higaonon Filipino wedding dress.
 The bride and groom enter a house while the elder bless the ceremony, known as “Dasang.”
 When inside the house, they sit down together with the leader of Higaonon leader as well as the elders that will execute the ceremony.
 The 2 candles are put on a plate stuffed with triangle-like objects covered with banana leaves as well as coins.
 The candles are lit and later on, one more elder recites a few chants, known as “Limbay” that is tonal in nature, as if he sings.

 The datu usually the wedding officiant.
 The datu starts blessing the couple by means of reciting chants and providing them marriage advice.
 Following the blessing, he gets a chicken, then puts the Bukala – wedding ring on top of the chicken.

 After that, he recites the chant as the hands of the couple are positioned on the chicken.
 The neck of the chicken is slit and poured the blood on the plate.
 An elder gets a feather and dips towards the plate having blood.
 The datu after that smears blood on the couple's hands.
 After the blood ceremony is finished, the couple wash their hands as well as go out to dance as well as celebrate their marriage.

 Opposite to common belief, modern ethnic weddings usually are not simpler compared to the Christian.
 They’re as tedious, as costly, and as memorable, or even more.